 For every event in our history books, there were women involved, whether or not their participation was mentioned in the official texts.
 For additional stories about women in New Hampshire, visit my “New Hampshire Women” category, or use the search prompt to locate a specific topic.
 I have purposefully not included stories written about women in my own family.

 Just below I have listed stories about New Hampshire women who *should* be better known to all of us (this is not a complete index).
-This article was written to be included in the Carnival of Genealogy: Womens History.
-Submit your own story here.
-To read ALL of the articles, visit Creative Gene blog here.
+This article was originally written to be included in the Carnival of Genealogy: Womens History.

 —Cow Hampshire Blog Articles About Women—